 The Ombudsman role as defined in the Bylaws shall be reviewed to determine whether it is still appropriate as defined, or whether it needs to be expanded or otherwise revised to help deal with the issues such as:

-A role in the continued process review and reporting on Board and Staff transparency.
+A role in the continued process of review and reporting on Board and Staff transparency.

-A role in helping employees deal with issues related to the public policy functions of ICANN
+A role in helping employees deal with issues related to the public policy functions of ICANN, including policy, implementation and executive functions related to policy and operational matters.

-A role in proper treatment of whistleblowers and the protection of employees who decide there is a need to raise an issue that might be problematic for their continued employment.
+A role in fair treatment of ICANN Anonymous Hotline users and other whistleblowers, and the protection of employees who decide there is a need to raise an issue that might be problematic for their continued employment.

 9.4.
 Develop Transparency Metrics and Reporting

-As part of its yearly report, ICANN should include:
+As part of its yearly report, ICANN should include, but not be limited to:

 A report on the broad range on Transparency issues with supporting metrics.

-A discussion of the degree to which ICANN, Staff and Community, are adhering to a standard of default transparency or where decisions to either use Chatham House Rule or redaction is made on a case by case basis and is documented in a transparent manner.
+A discussion of the degree to which ICANN, Staff and Community, are adhering to a standard of transparency by default in all policy, implementation and administrative actions and discussions with redactions or other practices used to keep information hidden from the ICANN community, documented in a transparent manner.

-Statistical reporting on ICANN Board information and report disclosure, to include:
+Statistical reporting, should include at least the following elements:

-the usage of the Documentary Information disclosure Policy (DIDP)
+Requests of the Documentary Information Disclosure Policy (DIDP) process and the disposition of these requests.

-Percentage of Board Book and other information that is released to the general public
+Percentage of redacted to unredacted Board Briefing Materials released to the general public

-Number and nature of issues that Board determined should be treated at either:
+Number and nature of issues that Board determined should be treated confidentially

-Under Chatham House Rule

-Completely confidential
+Other ICANN usage of redaction, and other methods for keeping information hidden from the community, and statistics on reasons given for the usage of such methods.

-A section on employee whistleblowing activity, to include metrics on:
+A section on employee “Anonymous Hotline”, or/and other whistleblowing activity, to include metrics on:

 Reports submitted